artemchege/DivorceML/README.md

             }
         ]

-Here we can see that random forest three gave us the best results, this model can predict the future with 83% accuracy and that is not bad.
+Here we can see that random forest three gave us the best results, this model can predict the future with 83% accuracy and that is not bad for the first try.

 6. Prediction time.
-For this purpose we are going to use titanic_predict.csv.
-This csv file is the same as titanic.csv file with only two exceptions: first we do not have target column named target, because we want to predict target, isn't?
+For this purpose we are going to use titanic_predict.csv file from the root directory.
+This csv file is the same as titanic.csv file with only two exceptions: first we do not have target column (named target), because we want to predict target values, isn't?
 Second exception is that this csv consists of 5 first rows of titanic.csv file.
-This is made for simplicity purposes only, in real world prediction data must be different from that under which models was trained.
+This is made for simplicity purposes only, in real world prediction data must be different from that under which models were trained.
 The key point is that model must predict outcomes of data that it has not seen before.
-So we submit our csv files in here: /moms_scientist/get_prediction/71 where 71 is model id from step 5.
+So we submit our csv files in [here](https://divorce-ml.herokuapp.com/redoc#operation/get_prediction_moms_scientist_get_prediction__model_id__post), where {model_id} will be 71 from step 5.
 And prediction result is:

         {